tagview/arcanist-extensions/README.md

 ## Installation

-The easiest way to use the extensions on your own projects is by adding this repository as a git submodule, given you are using git (which you obviously should):
+The easiest way to use any of these extensions on your own project, is by adding this repository as a git submodule, given you are using git (which you obviously should):

 ```
 $ git submodule add https://github.com/tagview/arcanist-extensions.git .arcanist-extensions